Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--1_j_CPi6YI.md

 ### Transcript

-> will dedicate service be self-hosted yes i'm like 80 sure that dedicated servers will you will be able to self-host them
+> will dedicate service be self-hosted yes I'm like 80 sure that dedicated servers will you will be able to self-host them